EmbraceLife/solveit-canvas/README.md

-# SolveIt Drawing Overlay
+# SolveIt Canvas

-A drawing overlay for [SolveIt](https://solveit.fast.ai).
+A drawing canvas overlay for [SolveIt](https://solveit.fast.ai).
 Click the sparkles button in the nav bar, sketch on a canvas, and send your drawing straight to the AI as a prompt or save it as a note.
 Built on [Fabric.js](http://fabricjs.com/) for full-featured vector drawing with shapes, text, zoom, and pan.